ozanMSFT/pytorch-wiki/Developer-FAQ.md

 No. PyTorch treats NaNs like Python does: there is only one floating point NaN and a complex number is NaN if either its real part is NaN, its imaginary part is NaN, or both parts are NaN.

+### Why doesn't PyTorch let me compare complex numbers like NumPy?

+Complex numbers are not part of any totally ordered field, so comparisons between them are ambiguous.
+PyTorch follows Python3 in disallowing these comparisons.
+NumPy intends to update its behavior to match Python3 in the future, too.
+See the NumPy issue [here](https://github.com/numpy/numpy/issues/15981).

 ## Warnings

 ### When should I TORCH_WARN vs. TORCH_WARN_ONCE?